realpython/python-guide/docs/dev/env.rst

     let g:syntastic_auto_loc_list=1
     let g:syntastic_loc_list_height=5

 Python-mode
 ^^^^^^^^^^^

-Python-mode_ is a complex solution in VIM for working with Python code.
+Python-mode_ is a complex solution for working with Python code in Vim.
 It has:

 - Asynchronous Python code checking (``pylint``, ``pyflakes``, ``pep8``, ``mccabe``) in any combination
 - Code refactoring and autocompletion with Rope
 - Fast Python folding
 - Virtualenv support
-- Search by Python documentation and run Python code
+- Search through Python documentation and run Python code
 - Auto PEP8_ error fixes

 And more.

 SuperTab
 ^^^^^^^^

-SuperTab_ is a small VIM plugin that makes code completion more convenient by using ``<Tab>`` key or any other customized keys.
+SuperTab_ is a small Vim plugin that makes code completion more convenient by using ``<Tab>`` key or any other customized keys.

 .. _indent: http://www.vim.org/scripts/script.php?script_id=974